On a Stirling-Whitney-Riordan triangle: Exponential generating function and explicit formula

 \section{Exponential generating function and explicit formula}

-In this section, we will present the exponential generating function of $T_n(q)$ and an explicit formula of $T_{n,k}$ as follows. \begin{thm} Let $T_n(q)$ be the row-generating function of the Stirling-Whitney-Riordan triangle $[T_{n,k}]_{n,k\geq0}$.
-Let $a_1^2+b_1^2\neq0$. \begin{itemize} \item [\rm (i)] The exponential generating function of $T_n(q)$ is \footnote{\quad For $a_1=0$ or $b_1=0$, using continuity of functions, the corresponding formula for exponential generating function means its limits as follows: }
+In this section, we will present the exponential generating function of $T_n(q)$ and use it to derive an explicit formula for the Stirling-Whitney-Riordan triangle $T$ as follows. \begin{thm} Let $T_n(q)$ be the row-generating function of $T$ with $a_1^2+b_1^2\neq0$. \begin{itemize} \item [\rm (i)] The exponential generating function of $T_n(q)$ is given as \footnote{\quad For $a_1=0$ or $b_1=0$, using continuity of functions, the corresponding formula for exponential generating function means its limits as follows: }